 La Cave Madame - Roche Noire

 There are a few caves to visit in the area of Roche Noire, but La cave madame is one of the appropriate to visit.
 This Cave had for long-neglected and converted into a waste dumping site.

-In September 2003, it was rehabilitated and inaugurated.
-It is now one of the preserves national heritage sites and turned into a leisure park as well as a significant tourist attraction.
+In September 2003, it was rehabilitated and inaugurated and is now one of the preserved national heritage sites and turned into a leisure park and a significant tourist attraction.

 How to get there: If you self drive, download the maps.me on your phone.
-It is quite a useful GPS for walking and driving, especially for Mauritius, which is not up to date on google map.
+It is quite a helpful GPS for walking and driving, especially for Mauritius, which is not up to date on google maps.

 Grand Bay, and Pereybere Beach

-Grand Bay, situated on the northern tip.
-Also known for its beautiful Pereybere beach.
-Furthermore, the beach is accessible by public transport, so you may expect a large number of people around you.
+Grand Bay is situated on the northern tip and is known for its beautiful Pereybere beach.
+Furthermore, the beach is accessible by public transport so you may expect many people around you.

-It is the liveliest town of Mauritius with plenty of restaurants, bars, shopping malls, etc. Even more, you can endlessly stroll to a long boulevard, or hopping one of the many bars — also a prime place to watch a sunset.
+It is the liveliest town of Mauritius, with plenty of restaurants, bars, shopping malls, etc. You can endlessly stroll to a long boulevard or hopping one of the many bars — also a prime place to watch a sunset.